-Austin counsels clients in a variety of areas, including defense, energy and environment, transportation, agriculture and regulatory matters involving cannabis, hemp and CBD.
-He assists clients in developing comprehensive regulatory and legislative strategies to further their interest before Congress, relevant congressional committees and various US regulatory agencies, including the Army Corps of Engineers, Department of Defense (DoD), Environmental Protection Agency (EPA), Department of Energy (DOE), Department of Interior (including Bureau of Land Management (BLM)), Office of Management and Budget (OMB), Department of Transportation (USDOT), United States Trade Representative (USTR), Occupational Safety and Health Administration (OSHA) and National Park Service (NPS), among others.
+Austin leverages the intersection of law and policy by counseling clients in a variety of areas, including defense, energy and environment, transportation, agriculture and complex regulatory matters involving cannabis, hemp and CBD.
+He assists clients in developing comprehensive regulatory and legislative strategies to further their interests before Congress, relevant congressional committees, various US regulatory agencies and state legislatures.

-Prior to joining the firm, Austin interned for the US Embassy in Zagreb, Croatia, focusing on international trade, EU policy and international energy law.
-During his final year at the Clinton School of Public Service, he developed a comprehensive analysis on the UK’s exit from the EU (Brexit).
+Prior to joining the firm, Austin served as a US State Department intern at the US Embassy in Zagreb, Croatia.
+During his final year at the University of Arkansas, Clinton School of Public Service, he developed a comprehensive analysis on the UK’s exit from the EU (Brexit).

 Austin maintains close relationships with members of Congress, key congressional staff and statewide elected officials across the country.